How is MAGRETTE pronounced?

 Are all MAGRETTE models Limited Editions?

-Yes, all MAGRETTE Timepieces are limited to 500 pieces world wide.
+Yes, all MAGRETTE Timepieces are limited production world wide.
 Each piece has its own serial number.

 Do I get papers with my watch?

-Yes, you get an Ownership Document with your details (full name, city and country) and the watches details (serial no. and specifications) plus Guarantee Details.
+Yes, you get an Ownership Document with your details (full name, city and country) and the watch's details (serial no. and specifications) plus Guarantee Details.

 How big is your setup/business?